-This report details the work undertaken for our 2021-22 interim review which took place on 2nd December 2021 together with our preparatory work.
-Due to the impact of the Covid-19 pandemic this interim review has been undertaken remotely.
-We wish to thank the Officers for providing all the requested documents in electronic format to facilitate the completion of our work.
+This report details the work undertaken for our 2022-23 interim review which took place on the 12th January 2023 together with our preparatory work.
+We wish to thank the Officers for providing all the requested documents to facilitate the completion of our work.
 This Report will be updated following our final review which will follow the contract accountant's closure of the Council's Accounts for the financial year.